liathirsh/liathirsh/README.md

 ## Hi, I'm Liat Elizabeth Hirsh 👋

-I'm a Frontend Engineer passionate about building fast, accessible, and scalable web applications.
+I'm a Frontend/Full-Stack Engineer passionate about building fast, accessible, and scalable web applications.
 I love shipping clean UIs, collaborating with teams, and leveling up product experiences through thoughtful engineering.

 ## 💼 What I Do

 - 🛠️ Freelance developer helping early-stage startups ship MVPs and improve frontend architecture
-- ⚡ Move fast and iterate — from Figma to production in days
+- ⚡ Move fast and iterate: from Figma to production in days
-- 🧠 Deep interest in the intersection of AI and UI — building smarter, more intuitive apps
+- 🧠 Deep interest in the intersection of AI and UI.
+Building smarter, more intuitive apps

 ## 🧰 Tech Stack